 How Much Water And Fertilizer Does The Plant Need?

-The plant doesn’t need a lot of water.
-It is drought tolerant and only requires occasional watering to keep the ground from completely drying out.
+The foxtail has low water needs.
+It is drought-tolerant and only requires occasional watering to keep the ground from completely drying out.

-Luckily, it’s hard to overwater the Agave attenuata.
+Luckily, it’s hard to overwater the foxtail Agave plant.

 During the summer, thoroughly water the plant about once per week.
 As the temperature cools, you should need to water it less frequently.